 Gary Brahm is Chancellor and CEO of Brandman University, a member of the Chapman University System.
 Brandman is a private, nonprofit institution serving more than 12,000 adult and military students across 26 locations throughout the states of California and Washington, and nationally through the university’s online campus.
 Since 1958, Brandman has grown from a single-classroom Chapman program at the El Toro Marine base into a thriving university that is consistently recognized with prestigious industry awards and boasts some of the highest graduation rates in the country.
 Mr. Brahm was selected as the Founding Chancellor of Brandman, overseeing the transition from the Chapman program to a separate, accredited university with nearly 2,500 staff and faculty members, and an operating budget of $100 million.

-Prior to his present position, Brahm served as the executive vice president for finance and administration and chief operating officer of Chapman University for over 13 years.
+Prior to his present position, Chancellor Brahm served as the executive vice president for finance and administration and chief operating officer of Chapman University for over 13 years.
 Brahm was responsible for enrollment management, financial aid, registrar, student life, investments, budgeting, information systems, human resources, facilities management and campus planning, and business services.
-He served as principal project leader for all university construction as well.

 Expertise: higher education, graduation rates, student loans, non-profit schools, financing college and the value of a college degree.